gw2efficiency/gw2-api.com/README.md

 ### `/recipe/nested/:id`

-This endpoint returns a nested recipe.
+This endpoint returns a nested recipe for that item (if a recipe exists).
 All components that can be crafted include their respective recipe and subcomponents.

+**Parameters**

+- `id`: An item id, either in the url or as a GET/POST parameter

 ```js
 {